cl4es/cl4es.github.io/_posts/2020-04-27-Zip-Lookups.md

 TL;DR: we didn't settle for 35%.

 Looking up entries in jars can be a substantial part of what a big java application does during startup.
+In the
-In an application like the [Spring PetClinic](https://github.com/spring-projects/spring-petclinic) sample application perhaps 10% of the startup time is spent looking up entries -- mostly class files.
+[Spring PetClinic](https://github.com/spring-projects/spring-petclinic) sample
+application perhaps 10% of the startup time is spent looking up entries -- mostly class files.